Sacramento County Superior Court: Commissioners

 A commissioner is a subordinate judicial officer elected by the judges of the Court and given the power to hear and make decisions in certain kinds of legal matters, similar to the United States magistrate judge.
 Their jurisdiction includes, but is not limited to, traffic matters, family law and juvenile cases, criminal misdemeanors, and criminal felony cases through the preliminary hearing stage.

-The Sacramento County Superior Court has 12 commissioners and 1 referee assigned as follows:
+The Sacramento County Superior Court has 9 commissioners assigned as follows: